By Mark Esposito, Weekend Contributor

 The goal is to put some scientific method into forensic science which for too long has enjoyed the undeserved status of infallibility in assessing guilt and innocence.
 “The fundamental issues with forensic science can be solved by fixing the science,” says Suzanne Bell, a forensic chemist at West Virginia University in Morgantown.

 The question is now should courts have swallowed the forensic Kool-ade so completely and admitted into evidence what can only be characterized as “junk science” at the behest of prosecutors?
 Maybe defense attorneys were right to have complained that modern forensic techniques displaced the deliberative role of the jury in determining guilty or innocence since the reliability of the testing was clearly oversold.
 And lest you think it’s only the new-fangled techniques in question, even fingerprint analysis, the hoariest and most famous technique we have, has shown some flaws despite the most rigorous protocols.
 “A 2011 study found that professional examiners matched two fingerprints incorrectly once in every 1,000 times, and missed a correct match 7.5% of the time .”

 The truth now evident, judges must carefully screen all forensic evidence in light of the requirements of Daubert to insure both materiality and reliability.
 What was once the worry of creative criminal defense lawyers seeking to pioneer new scientific theories seems to have now shifted to the prosecutor to establish reliability for things we took for granted for so long.

 Did we buy the forensic scientist’s snake oil to the detriment of innocent men?
-Gerard Henderson and Cameron Todd Willingham seem to suggest that we did.
+Gerard Richardson and Cameron Todd Willingham seem to suggest that we did.
 Now what can we do about it?

 Source: Journal Nature